-The work of the Mut Expeditions is conducted under the auspices of the American Research Center in Egypt and is supervised by the Supreme Council of Antiquities, which authorizes and supervises all archaeological work in the country.
-Under the direction of its Secretary General, Dr. Zahi Hawass, the Supreme Council is responsible for the exploration, preservation, and restoration of Egypt's rich cultural heritage.
+The work of the Mut Expeditions is conducted under the auspices of the American Research Center in Egypt and is supervised by the Ministry of State for Antiquities, which authorizes and supervises all archaeological work in the country and is responsible for the exploration, preservation, and restoration of Egypt's rich cultural heritage.

 Learn more about the history of the Mut Precinct.